adrinv2/IMD_CODING_Transcode/idex.md

 Being unable to go to the IISG archive due to the COVID-19 crisis meant that I had to work with the images of the keys that I took on a previous visit.
 From these, I am able to get a lot of detail as I intentionally took great close ups.
 It is important to state this because it means that all the following transcoding and data is derived from a copy of the original item, a reproduction.
 The data is from the reproduction itself rather than the keys as objects.

-This particular transcoding focused on the numerical metadata of the photos of the keys.
+This particular transcoding focused on the numerical metadata of the photos of the keys, that is the EXIF data of the photo itself.

 ### Methods
 In order to achieve this, I found online two tools that could provide me all the metadata on each image.

 The first was [Image forensic](http://www.imageforensic.org/).
 From this, under the EXIF tab (exchangeable image file format) I was able to find the numerical data of each format for each image specifically.
 The Exchangeable Image File Format is a standard that specifies the formats for images, sound, and ancillary tags used by digital cameras, in this case providing metadata of the image as well as additional information.

+Under the EXIF tab, I scrolled down to the numerical data of the "photo" section, rather than the camera and other settings.

 ### Tools